-Unrealized losses that are considered other-than-temporary and are attributable to credit losses are recognized currently in earnings.
-During the year ended December 31, 2019, New Residential recorded OTTI charges of \$25.2 million with respect to real estate securities.
-During the year ended December 31, 2018, New Residential recorded OTTI of \$30.0 million.
-During the year ended December 31, 2017, New Residential recorded OTTI of \$10.3 million.
+Unrealized losses attributable to credit impairment are recognized in earnings.
+During the year ended December 31, 2020, 2019 and 2018, New Residential recorded credit impairment of \$13.4 million, \$25.2 million and \$30.0 million, respectively.
 Any remaining unrealized losses on New Residential's securities were primarily the result of changes in market factors, rather than issue-specific credit impairment.
 New Residential performed analyses in relation to such securities, using its best estimate of their cash flows, which support its belief that the carrying values of such securities were fully recoverable over their expected holding period.
 New Residential has no intent to sell, and is not more likely than not to be required to sell, these securities.

-The following table summarizes New Residential's securities in an unrealized loss position as of December 31, 2019.
+The following table summarizes New Residential's securities in an unrealized loss position as of December 31, 2020.